 How to remove spyware from your Apple devices

-1. Scan your device with Clario’s anti-spyware software.
+1. Scan your device with Clario’s anti-malware software.

-If you want to remove not just spyware, but all malware threats from your Mac, we recommend you download and run Clario.
+If you want to remove all malware threats from your Mac, we recommend you download and run Clario.
 Our security software is specifically designed to catch all types of nefarious programs that might have snuck their way into your Apple device, including spyware.

 And because Clario runs in the background, automatically scanning your downloads and monitoring your system, it’ll also give you real-time updates on any malware infection risks that might crop up in the future.
 Detected malware will be automatically moved into quarantine so as not to harm your device.
 This is especially critical if you’re someone who downloads content and apps from the internet on the regular.